 HRSA requires you to apply electronically.
-HRSA encourages you to apply through Grants.gov using the SF-424 workspace application package associated with this notice of funding opportunity (NOFO) following the directions provided at http://www.grants.gov/applicants/apply-for-grants.html.
+HRSA encourages you to apply through Grants.gov using the SF-424 workspace application package associated with this notice of funding opportunity (NOFO) following the directions provided at Grants.gov: HOW TO APPLY FOR GRANTS.

 The NOFO is also known as "Instructions" on Grants.gov.
-You must select "Subscribe" and provide your email address for each NOFO you are reviewing or preparing in the workspace application package in order to receive notifications including modifications, clarifications, and/or republications of the NOFO on Grants.gov.
+You must select "Subscribe" and provide your email address for HRSA-22-163 in order to receive notifications including modifications, clarifications, and/or republications of the NOFO on Grants.gov.
 You will also receive notifications of documents placed in the RELATED DOCUMENTS tab on Grants.gov that may affect the NOFO and your application.
 You are ultimately responsible for reviewing the For Applicants page for all information relevant to this NOFO.